terraphim/terraphim-ai/README.md

 [ghost]: https://www.destinypedia.com/Ghost
 [relict]: https://www.goodreads.com/en/book/show/196710046

 Terraphim is a trademark registered in the UK, US and internationally (WIPO).
+All other trademarks mentioned above are the property of their respective owners.

 ## Contributing